Nimisha-Singh/Time-Table-for-DTU/README.md

 MERGE (d)-[:EMPLOYS]->(l);
 ```

-Create modules for the BSc in Computing in Software Development course, using the data from the `modules.csv` file.
+Create modules for the Mathematics and Computing, using the data from the `modules.csv` file.
 This file contains an array of lecturer names which will have to be handled.
 To do this, first use substring to remove the square brackets.
 Next, split the array using a comma as a delimiter.
 Then, use the `UNWIND` keyword to separate the array into multiple rows of data.
 Next, use `MATCH` to find the course using the `course_code` property and from that find the 3rd year node.
 Create the new module node and a relation between the year group and it.
 Finally, create a `TEACHES` relationship between the lecturer and module.
 Note that it is not a good idea to find the lecturer by name as more than one lecturer might have that name, however, staff Id's were not available when obtaining the data.

 ```
 LOAD CSV WITH HEADERS FROM "file:///modules.csv" AS line